-Three commemorative coins of the Bank of Russia produced by the craftsmen of Goznak were chosen among the best of the 268 coins from 27 countries of the world submitted to “Coin Constellation-2017” contest
+Three commemorative coins of the Bank of Russia produced by the craftsmen of Goznak were chosen among the best of the 268 coins from 27 countries of the world submitted to “Coin Constellation-2017” contest25.09.2017

 The authoritative jury of the 11th International “Coin Constellation-2017” Contest chose “Historic Architectural Ensemble of the Novodevichy Convent in Moscow” 1-kilogram coin with the face value of 10,000 roubles the gold coin of the year.
 The coin was issued within the framework of “Russia in the UNESCO World Culture and Nature Heritage” series.